How To Know If You Like Someone: Five Questions To Ask Yourself

 Do you want to come to them in challenging or joyful moments?

-As humans are social creatures, many people enjoy sharing their hardships and triumphs with those they care about.
+As humans are social creatures, many people enjoy discussing their hardships and triumphs with those they care about.
 If this person frequently emerges in your mind soon after you experience an achievement or joyful moment, you may be attracted to their qualities, either platonically, romantically, or sexually.
 Consider what draws you to this person and why you enjoy talking to them about these events.
 Are they an active listener?
 Do they validate your feelings?

 Getty/AnnaStills